 This plan’s strategies contribute to larger systems and efforts in which the VSHSL is one of many factors.
-For example, veterans homelessness is the product of a constellation of national, local and personal factors involving the nation’s two largest federal agencies (the Department of Defense and the Department of Veterans Affairs), the nation’s largest hospital network (the Veterans Health Administration), and myriad combinations of current and historical decisions, priorities and values at all levels of government and society on fundamental issues including international armed conflict, domestic economic systems, healthcare, property rights, criminal-legal theory, race, and housing policy.
+To illustrate this point, veterans homelessness is the product of a national, local and personal factors and involves the nation’s two largest federal agencies (the Department of Defense and the Department of Veterans Affairs), the nation’s largest hospital network (the Veterans Health Administration).
+A myriad of combinations of current and historical decisions, priorities and values at all levels of government and society on fundamental issues including international armed conflict, domestic economic systems, healthcare, property rights, criminal-legal theory, race, and housing policy are also factors contributing to veterans homelessness.
 This constellation of factors includes the ways in which institutions at all levels of government and society both create benefits and harms for people, and the disparities with which those benefits and harms are distributed among people.

 The VSHSL has neither the scale nor the scope to unilaterally cause community-level change in, or resolution of, societal, generational, and intergenerational challenges like veteran homelessness, senior displacement and isolation, or racial disparities in life expectancy or poverty.
-County-funded strategies must be part of community-level solutions—while also being vigilant for ways in which they are or incentivize parts of community-level problems—but county-funded strategies cannot be the solution unto themselves.
+County-funded strategies must be part of community-level solutions—while also being vigilant for ways in which they are or incentivize parts of community-level problems—but County-funded strategies cannot be the solution unto themselves.

 But accepting these challenges’ complexities and the levy’s limitations is not an excuse for inaction.
 Cynicism never solved a problem.
 King County voters’ passage of the VSHSL is a directive and a mandate to contribute to community-level solutions.

-The Results-Based Accountability (RBA) planning and performance measurement methodology that informs this implementation plan provides a logic model for two distinct but related processes:
+The Results-Based Accountability (RBA) planning and performance measurement methodology that informs this plan provides a logic model for two distinct but related processes:

 Choosing what strategies to pursue based on their likelihood of contributing to a desired community-level change

-Executive and council guidance, extensive community input, internal staff research and the terms of the voter-approved VSHSL Ballot Measure identified desired community-level changes for veterans, seniors and vulnerable populations.
+Executive and Council guidance, extensive community input, internal staff research and Ordinance 18555 influence the desired community-level changes for veterans, seniors and vulnerable populations.
 This plan describes strategies that the VSHSL will pursue to contribute to those community-level changes.

-Clearly identifying the community-level changes throughout this plan, such as reducing veterans homelessness, is a way for the VSHSL to hold itself accountable to only funding a strategy if there is a clear link shown by research or informed by people with lived experience to influencing the desired community-level change.
+Clearly identifying the community-level changes throughout this plan, such as reducing veterans homelessness, is a way for the VSHSL to hold itself accountable to only funding a strategy if there is a clear link, shown by research or informed by people with lived experience, to influence the desired community-level change.
 This focus on the desired community-level change in order to align efforts with other system actors and choose effective strategies is a core RBA principle.
 The VSHSL uses this approach in order to design strategies that contribute to large-scale solutions while avoiding the mistake of expecting single programs, strategies or initiatives to solve big community challenges on their own.

 Funding and operating programs by measuring them on how they serve their clients